 |Patrick Walsh, US history teacher, at CG since 2006.
 Bachelor's in art, University of California, Berkeley.
 Master's in history, California State University, Chico.
 Doctorate in history, University of Texas.
 When I was a kid, there was a low-rent movie house in the warehouse district of Berkeley that showed Marx Brothers movies each winter right around my birthday.
 I don't know how many times I watched "Duck Soup" or "Horse Feathers" with a bunch of friends in lieu of a "regular" birthday party.
 Thirty-some-odd years later, I still watch them regularly.
 Harpo and Chico and especially Groucho are like favorite uncles, old friends who help me with what it means to be a grown-up.|

-|Dale Yocum, US robotics program director, at CG since 2007.
+|Dale Yocum, engineering program director, at CG since 2007.
 Bachelor's in computer science, University of California, Santa Barbara.
 When I was in high school, my electronics teacher was a pack rat.
 He loved to go to government surplus sales and take back to our lab everything nobody else wanted.
 Why?
 It was free!
 We had stacks and stacks of random

 electronic gizmos to fix, take apart, cannibalize, and puzzle over.
 He had every electronic component under the sun salvaged from this stuff.
 When I sold my company after 25 years in software and electronics management, I